ultraflame4/ultraflame4.github.io/README.md

       1. `core/` - Simple core components like anchors, carousells etc. Styling usually isnt used, rather components here wraps around existing html element to introduce additional functionality or behaviour
       2. `effects/` - Components used for various effects like text with typing animation.
       3. `ui/` - Ui Building blocks. i.e Panels, Cards etc.
-      4. `.` - Components, that "complete" and act more as widgets are not put into folders. i.e NavDock (aka Navbar header)
+      4. `.` - Components, that "complete" and act more as widgets / ui blocks are not put into folders. i.e NavDock (aka Navbar header).
+These components can straight away be used in pages with extremely little adjustments.
          1. Can also be thought of Page building blocks
    2. `meta/` - Usually contains code used for the build system itself. i.e Custom plugins
       1. `remark-plugin.ts` - Contains plugins for remark